 here to contact

-To request publicity photographs, such as these by John Briggs, for programmes, etc, please email.
+To request publicity photographs, such as these by John Briggs, taken in 2019, for programmes, etc, please email.

 Frequently Asked Questions

 Do you undertake commissions?
 Yes, a great deal of my work is commissioned for festivals, musical compositions, special occasions and the like, and I have worked extensively with musicians and visual artists.
 Please email to let me know what you have in mind.